Community groups blast calls for Amazon to reconsider N.Y. plans

 The letter published in the Times, which was paid for by the nonprofit organization Partnership for New York City, said Cuomo will “take personal responsibility for the project’s state approval” and Mayor Bill de Blasio will “work together with the governor to manage the community development.”

-Amazon announced on Feb.
-14 that it was backing out of its plans to build the headquarters in the Long Island City neighborhood of Queens after protests and swift opposition from some politicians — including U.S. Rep. Alexandria Ocasio-Cortez — unions, and community groups.
+Amazon announced Feb.
+14 that it was backing out of its plans to build the headquarters in the Long Island City neighborhood of Queens after protests and swift opposition from some politicians, including U.S. Rep. Alexandria Ocasio-Cortez, in addition to unions and community groups.

-A coalition of activists and policymakers in Virginia have since followed suit, calling for a rejection of Amazon's plans to build another new headquarters in Arlington.
+A coalition of activists and policymakers in Virginia has since followed suit, calling for a rejection of Amazon's plans to build another new headquarters in Arlington.

 At the time it withdrew from New York, Amazon blamed state and local elected officials who "had opposed our presence and will not work with us."